 5. Any additional rationale or statement the College may reasonably need to understand the basis for the professional.

 6. The Office of Accessibility Services staff members will review documentation, and if the College determines a qualifying disability exists, they shall arrange a meeting with the Director of Residence Life and Housing and the resident requesting that a service or emotional support animal be housed in campus housing.
 The College’s Service and Emotional Support Animal Policy will be carefully reviewed with the person at that time, and an interactive dialogue will take place to determine whether the animal is a reasonable accommodation, considering alternative accommodations and the impact of the animal on the campus housing program.
-If the request is approved, the resident >will be permitted to have service animal or emotional support animal reside in the residence halls.
+If the request is approved, the resident will be permitted to have service animal or emotional support animal reside in the residence halls.
 The Director of Residence Life and Housing will notify the resident’s suite mate and other individuals who may be impacted by the service or emotional support animal in the building.
 IMPORTANT: Once ESA is approved by the Office of Student Success/Accessibility Services, the animal cannot be brought on campus until the student gets notification from housing that they can do so.

 Residence Life and Housing personnel will make a reasonable effort to notify residents in the residence building where the animal will be located of the existence of a service or emotional support animal in the building.
 Students with medical condition(s) that are affected by animals (respiratory diseases, asthma, severe allergies) are asked to contact the Office of Residence Life and Housing if they have a health or safety related concern about exposure to the service or emotional support animal.
 The individual will be asked to provide medical documentation that identifies the condition(s) to assist in determining whether the condition is disabling and whether there is a need for an accommodation.
 The Director of Residence Life and Housing will resolve any conflict in a timely manner.
 Staff members will consider the conflicting needs and/or accommodations of all persons involved.
 In the event that an agreement cannot be reached, the Office's decision is final and not subject to appeal.